 • To show their commitment to the industry

-• To improve their skills and deepen their current knowledge base
+• To sharpen their skills and deepen their current knowledge base

 • To help them advance their career